tomdoughty/nhsuk.base-application/README.md

 The Gulp tasks transpile this file into ES5 JavaScript using Babel and minify it for production.
 The resulting JavaScript is saved in `wwwroot/dist/main.js`. _This file is not commited to the repository_.

 ### NHS.UK header and footer Nuget package
-The header and footer are dynamically built by the `nhsuk.header-and-footer-client` Nuget package.
+The header and footer can be dynamically built by the `nhsuk.header-and-footer-client` Nuget package.
+If this is a feature you would like then an example implementation is [on this branch](https://github.com/tomdoughty/nhsuk.base-application/tree/with-nhsuk-header-api).

+This takes a bit of configuration hence it not being in the main branch.
 NHS.UK header and footer Nuget package is available by [connecting to the Azure feed](https://dev.azure.com/nhsuk/nhsuk.header-footer-api-client/_packaging?_a=connect&feed=nhsuk.header.footer.api.client%40Release).

-If you are from outside NHS.UK and want to use this repository please use the [transactional header branch](https://github.com/tomdoughty/nhsuk.base-application/tree/transactional-header) which does not use the private Nuget package.

 ### Adobe analytics
 Adobe analytics script is loaded in based on `AdobeAnalyticsScriptUrl` set in `appsettings.json`.